rememberSoftwares/yacana/README.md

 ## Quick demo

-Let's make an application that looks for PDF invoices inside a folder.
-For each one it will:
+Let's make an application that looks for PDF invoices inside a folder then checks if you have enough money to pay them and finaly rename them so things don't get messy!
+Order of operation:
-* Check if it is an invoice.
+1. Check if it is an invoice.
 If not it will skip to the next one.
-* Deduct the money on the invoice from the bank account (`@checking_account_limit`) and tell you if you don't have enough money to pay for everything!
+2. Deduct the money on the invoice from the bank account (`@checking_account_limit` variable) and tell you if you don't have enough money to pay for everything!
-* Rename the invoice file name to match `<category><total price>.pdf`.
+3. Rename the invoice file to match `<category><total price>.pdf` so that it's clean.

 *We'll test with these 3 PDFs.
-2 invoices and one random text:*
+Two invoices and one random text:*

 <p align="center">
   <img src="https://github.com/user-attachments/assets/9a58b927-0017-4214-b1ef-331a7c0fafaf">